 Although you may be looking for a boarding school in Aurora, Illinois, please consider that the Safe Harbor maritime experience joined with the individual attention, counsel and training lead to an unmatched setting for growth and change in behavior.

 For at-risk boys, Safe Harbor boarding school teaches boating and maritime skills, offers practical life training, and imparts character in the context of vocational training, all while boys study for their high school diplomas.
 The boys (many have come from Aurora, Illinois) reside on board boats at this waterfront boarding school.
 They gain mastery in boating on the ocean and rivers while learning respect for self and others, self-reliance, perseverance, and much more.
 Each boy who successfully completes Safe Harbor discovers how to captain his own vessel, both literally and figuratively.

 Accepting Boys from Aurora, Illinois, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-Besides all aspects of boating and seamanship, we offer vocational training in several topics, including carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.
+Besides all aspects of boating and seamanship, we offer vocational training in several topics, including carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.